tboy1337/MessageMaster/README.md

 ## 🖥️ Command Line Interface

-MessageMaster provides a robust CLI for automation and integration with other tools:
+SMSMaster provides a robust CLI for automation and integration with other tools:

 ### Basic Usage